bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Your finished project must include all of the following requirements:

-- [ ] Featch A list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
+- [ ] Fetch a list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
 - [ ] Follow the documentation to learn how to fetch a list of "people".
 However, don't spend _too_ long on this.
 Here is a link for you to follow if you've looked around the docs for about 15 minutes or so and haven't found where to go - [Secret Link to Awesomeness 🤫](https://swapi.co/documentation#people)
-- [ ] Set the data you fetch to state, and pass the state as props to the child component.
-Map over the list and render a each character on the page.
+- [ ] Set the data you fetch to state
+- [ ] Map over the list and render a component for each character on the page
-- [ ] You must have at least one element for each star wars character in the data set.
+- [ ] You must have at least one element for each star wars character in the data set
-- [ ] The elements must be styled with either SemanticUI or styled-components - don't rely on browser default styles.
+- [ ] The elements must be styled with either SemanticUI or styled-components - don't rely on browser default styles
-- [ ] Finally, add at least two snapshot tests.
+- [ ] Finally, add at least two snapshot tests

 Required best practices: